-Thalassaemia is the name given to a group of inherited blood disorders that affect the body’s ability to create red blood cells.
+Thalassaemia is a group of inherited blood disorders where the haemoglobin in the blood is abnormal.

 Red blood cells

-Red blood cells are very important because they carry a protein called haemoglobin around the body.
-Haemoglobin transports oxygen from the lungs to the rest of the body.
+Red blood cells are very important because they contain a substance called haemoglobin, which carries oxygen from the lungs to the rest of the body.

-Haemoglobin is produced in the bone marrow (a spongy material found inside larger bones) using the iron that our body takes from food.
+Haemoglobin is produced in the bone marrow (a spongy material found inside larger bones) using the iron that the body gets from food.

-In cases of thalassaemia, the bone does not produce haemoglobin, causing anaemia and reduced oxygen-carrying capacity.
-If your body does not receive enough oxygen, you will feel tired, breathless, drowsy and faint.
-The most serious types of thalassaemia can cause other complications, including organ damage, restricted growth, liver disease, heart failure and death.
+If left untreated, the most serious types of thalassaemia can cause other complications, including organ damage, restricted growth, liver disease, heart failure and death.

 Types of thalassaemia